lukaszimmerli/space_guide_local/README.md

-# FlowXR - Local Example
+# Space Guide

-A lightweight Flutter application demonstrating the Flow Manager package with **local-only storage** and offline capabilities.
+A lightweight Flutter application for interactive flow management with **local-only storage** and offline capabilities.

 ## Features